peplau/AI-Content-Profiler/README.md

 ![Profile Cards showing for a contact in Experience Profile](/images/best-pattern-matches.png)

-Adopting and mantaining Profile Cards can be a daunting and time-consuming task for Content Editors.
+Adopting and maintaining Profile Cards can be a daunting and time-consuming task for Content Editors.
 Analyzing content and picking the right Profile Cards can be challenging, and the frequent updates and changes require continual adjustments, leading to a significant burden on the content management team.

 ![Select Profile Cards dialogue in Sitecore XP](/images/2-tagging-content-multiple-profile-cards---tannis---two.webp)